+The information is listed in the form of a downloadable file.
 The "Taxes in Europe" database is not meant to constitute a reference for legal purposes (see also important legal notice).

-Please be aware that the tax forms from previous years do not always have the correct lay-out as the old forms have been automatically migrated into the new lay-out version.
+The tax forms from previous years do not always have the correct lay-out as the old forms have been automatically migrated into the new lay-out version.

 What types of taxes can be found?

 The "Taxes in Europe" database covers the following types of taxes:

 All main taxes in revenue terms.
 These include notably personal income taxes, corporate income taxes, value added taxes, excise duties; the main social security contributions; a list of minor taxes yielding less than 0.1% of GDP (not covered by the database) can be found here.
 The database does NOT cover information on Customs duties and tariffs.
 This type of information can be found in the customs tariff database TARIC.

 Enquiries on the "Taxes in Europe" database may be addressed to: TEDB@ec.europa.eu.